tinacious/vscode-tinacious-design-syntax/README.md

 ![](images/tinacious-design-syntax-swatches.png)

 Colours curated by Web and Mobile designer and developer Tina from [Tinacious Design](http://tinaciousdesign.com).
+You can read more about the theme [here](https://tinaciousdesign.com/portfolio/visual-studio-code-theme/).

 ## Features